 Special Sabbaths

 Throughout the year, there are four sabbath days that are made special in some additional way but are not associated with a festival, new moon, or other moed.
-All of them are described in Scripture, however, the specific dates are set by tradition.
-On these special sabbaths, two portions of Scripture are read: the first seven aliyot [readings] are taken from the regular weekly parashah and the maftir [the ending reading] is read from another portion associated with the special Sabbath.
+All of them are described in Scripture; however, the specific dates are set by tradition.
+On these special sabbaths, two portions of Scripture are read: the first seven aliyot [readings] are taken from the regular weekly parashah, and the maftir [the ending reading] is read from another portion associated with the special Sabbath.
 These four special Sabbaths are:

 • Shabbat Shekalim